TopEFT/topeft/tests/README.md

 Optionally `conda install pytest-cov` to generate a local coverage report

 ## Running
 Run `pytest` from the root directory of topcoffea.
-This will find the `tests` folder, and run all python scripts starting with `test_`.
+It will find the `tests` folder, and run all python scripts starting with `test_`.

 ## Local reports
 Running `pytest --cov` will print a report at the end.
 Running `pytest --cov --cov-report html` will generate an html directory that can be copied to `~/www/` to view in the browser.
-By default, pytest on prints failure messages.
+By default, pytest only prints failure messages.
 The flags `-rP` will print all messages (`-r` is for better formatting, and `-P` is for printing messages from tests which passed).

 ## Contents of the `tests` folder
 ### `tests/test_HistEFT_add.py`